c4rt0/notes/docs/source/fcosPipeline.rst

 1. Make sure you have access to Jenkins and Openshift console for the `rhcos-devel`

-.. todo:: Here insert appropiate link to the file where allowed users are listed
+TODO: Here insert appropiate link to the file where allowed users are listed

 Jenkins Error message
 --------------